PAIDiPaidThis.com

 Why does a HydraFacial cost more than a normal facial?

-You are paying for a branded medical-grade device and its serums, plus the clinic setting.
-A standard facial can cost less, though the HydraFacial has a specific multi-step process.
-Whether the premium is worth it depends on how much you value the brand and result.
+You are paying for a branded medical-grade device and its serums, plus the clinic setting it is delivered in.
+A standard facial can cost less because there is no licensed device or branded consumables behind it, though the HydraFacial does follow a specific multi-step process.
+Whether the premium is worth it depends on how much you value the brand name and the result over a cheaper facial that may do a similar job.

 What makes one HydraFacial quote higher than another?

-Session length and boosters.
-An express version is the cheapest, while a full treatment with add-on serums, LED or drainage costs more.
-Ask exactly what the quoted price includes, because from-prices often mean the shortest option.
+Session length and boosters are the two biggest factors.
+An express version is the cheapest option, while a full treatment with add-on serums, LED or lymphatic drainage costs more because each of those is charged as an extra.
+Always ask exactly what the quoted price includes, because from-prices advertised on a website or in a window often mean the shortest, most basic option rather than what most people end up paying.

 Is a monthly HydraFacial subscription good value?

-It can lower the per-session price if you genuinely want one every month.
-But committing to a subscription for a treatment you might have occasionally is how the total creeps up.
-Only sign up if it matches how often you would realistically go.
+It can lower the per-session price if you genuinely want one every month and would otherwise pay full price each time.
+But committing to a rolling subscription for a treatment you might only fancy occasionally is exactly how the total creeps up over a year.
+Only sign up if the frequency matches how often you would realistically go without the subscription nudging you into it.

 Is a HydraFacial worth it over other skin treatments?

-It is a gentle, no-downtime option, unlike microneedling or a chemical peel which work deeper.
-If you want a hydrating glow it fits, but for scarring or lines a stronger treatment may give more per pound.
-Match the treatment to your actual goal.
+It is a gentle, no-downtime option, unlike microneedling or a chemical peel which work deeper into the skin and usually cost differently for that reason.
+If you want an immediate hydrating glow with no recovery time it fits the brief well, but for scarring or deeper lines a stronger treatment may give you more result per pound spent.
+Match the treatment to your actual goal rather than the one with the best marketing.